Inheritance in Java with Examples

 Important Rules of Java Inheritance

-4. One class can extend only a single class.
+• A class can extend only one class.

-6. If we assign subclass reference to superclass reference, it is called dynamic method dispatch in java.
+• If you assign a subclass object to a superclass reference, it is called upcasting in Java.

-7. Constructor, Static initialization block (SIB), and Instance initialization block (IIB) of the superclass cannot be inherited to its subclass, but they are executed while creating an object of the subclass.
+• Constructor, Static initialization block (SIB), and Instance initialization block (IIB) of the superclass are not inherited by the subclass.
+However, they are executed while creating an object of the subclass.

 package inheritance;